 Are Free Proxies Safe?

-The eternal question is: are free proxies safe to use?
-In short, the answer is not really.
-While some free proxies are safe, many others may pose security and privacy concerns.
-Also, anything that is labeled free is never actually that.
-Imagine you’re running a service, spending money, so you’d expect to get something in return.
-What’s more important is that free proxy traffic can be malicious and the user could be exposed to several security issues.
+The eternal question is “Are free proxies safe to use?”
+The short answer is not really.
+While some free proxies are safe to use, others may pose security and privacy concerns.
+Also, anything that is labeled “free” may have a hidden price.
+Imagine you’re running a service and spending money, you’d expect to get something in return.
+What’s more important is that free proxy traffic can be malicious, and a user could be exposed to several security issues.